mightycow/uberdemotools/CUSTOM_PARSING.md

 UDT handles those commands for you, you only have to concern yourself with the `cs` commands if you want to.

+###### Player state and entity state

+The entity state is a general-purpose data structure.
+It can represent players, items, projectiles, events, etc. The fields can have different meanings for different entity state types (the `idEntityStateBase::eType` field).

+The player state is used for representing the spectated player only.
+Because it is a superset of the entity state, it can be converted to an entity state (the `BG_PlayerStateToEntityState` function in the original **Quake 3** source code).

 ###### Note on the terminology

 In the original Quake 3 source code, the message bundles (or packets as I call them) were also called messages.